dsaha04/VAE-Blog-Code/README.md

 conda activate vae
 pip install torch torchvision matplotlib
 ```
-Simply run
+Run
 ```
 python vae.py
 ```
 to start training and to see some reconstructions!

 ## Citation
-The code was written by me and the paper by myself and Sunay Joshi.
-Below we provide a citation to the paper for formality sake.
+The code was written by me, and the paper was co-authored by myself and Sunay Joshi.
+Below, we provide a citation to the paper for formality's sake.
+Lastly, I thank my roommate, Alex Zhang, for reviewing the code and helping implement the empirical objective of the reconstruction loss with $L$ fresh samples, which allowed us to avoid using BCELoss.

 ```
 @article{sahajoshivaeandem2024,